antronerds/r2-tutorials/docs/Annotation_Analyses.md

 3. The result page will now start to look like view a gene in groups, only this time using the data contained in your track.
-Via the adjustable settings, you can change the representation to another plot type, such as a boxplot, change the colormode to color by track, and you have a nice result here, showing that the survival rate is significantly lower in patients of INSS stage 4.
+Via the adjustable settings, you can change the representation to another plot type, such as a stacked box plot, change the colormode to color by track, and you have a nice result here, showing that the survival rate is significantly lower in patients of INSS stage 4.